xaanya/devops24/examinations/exam7/README.md

 # QUESTION B

-When you have run the playbook above successfully, how do you verify that the `mariadb` service is started and is running?
+When you have run the playbook above successfully, how can you verify that the `mariadb` service is started and is running?

 # BONUS QUESTION